carlo98/tello-ai-features/README.md

 - '1': To toggle collision avoidance
 - '2': To toggle face recognition
 - '3': To toggle reinforcement learning training
+- '4': To toggle go back to origin
 - 'x': To end/start episode of RL
 - 'f': To take a picture and label it as 'free'
 - 'b': To take a picture and label it as 'blocked'